Para leer la versión en español de este artículo, hacé clic acá.

-It might seem a bit trivial, but the old “show, don’t tell” concept becomes doubly arduous when put in practice in a comic.
-Bypassing dialogue or omniscient narrators in a comic is a hard task, and the author’s narrative tools are put to the test, as well as their ability to illustrate situations in a readable way.
+It might seem a bit trivial, but the old “show, don’t tell” concept becomes even more interesting when applied to comics.
+Creating a story without dialogue might seem easy in comics, but it puts the author’s narrative tools to the test, as well as their ability to illustrate situations in a readable way.
 In a medium where text balloons serve as a sort of guide for how to read along the panels, these textless illustrations turn into a task where the construction of these panel sequences must contain enough information for the reader to be able to follow the story without getting lost in the process.

 El Día más Largo del Futuro – Lucas Varela (Hotel de las Ideas)